Shopify/seer-prototype/README.md

 ## How the core estimation calculation works

-The core of SEER is a Monte Carlo method.
-For the three-point estimates (ie the two ranges with modes), one for frequency and one for magnitude, a sample is taken from each and multiplied to calculate a risk amount.
+The core of SEER inspired by [FAIR](https://www.fairinstitute.org/), which is based on a Monte Carlo method.

+The user provides two three-point estimates (min, mode/likely, max), one for frequency and one for magnitude.
+To produce a risk value, a sample is taken from each and multiplied to calculate a risk amount.
 This is done a million times to create an approximation of the combined distribution of frequency and magnitude.

-A Monte Carlo process is followed when an `Estimate` model is saved.
+The Monte Carlo process is followed when an `Estimate` model is saved.
 The `#create_scenario_bins` method is set to be called `after_save`.

 `#create_scenario_bins` first clears existing estimate results from the DB.